rgermond/pyCuteDAQ/README.md

 ## Usage

-To run the code:
+To run the code with the default settings (from the configuration file) simply use:
 ```
-python3 main.py -a <address> -p <port> --additional arguments
+python3 main.py
 ```

-To see optional arguments:
+To see optional arguments, eg. scope functionality:
 ```
 python3 main.py -h
 ```

 ## Things to do

-* implement some kind of config parser?
-* account for the sensitivity of the individual accelerometers (from the vendor calibration)

-* daq.py - 'for _ in range(4)' should be changed to make DAQ go indefinitely
 * improve the PSD calculation (using welch method from scipy.signal)
+* include cli arguments to save raw traces
+* output the full csv files to a different directory?